percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Make a backup and place it in :option:`xtrabackup --target-dir`.
 See :ref:`Creating a backup <creating_a_backup>`.

+.. option::  --backup-lock-retry-count=#

+   Number of attempts to acquire metadata locks.

+.. option:: --backup-lock-timeout=#

+   Timeout in seconds for attempts to acquire metadata locks.

 .. option:: --binlog-info

    This option controls how |Percona XtraBackup| should retrieve server's